 Estimated arrival time: 05:21(+1)

-Second class tickets are included; second class features soft berths, four berths per cabin.
-For those interested in reserving the entire cabin or switching to a different class, please contact us directly.
+Soft sleeper berth tickets are included in the price.
+Cabins feature soft berths, with 4 berths per cabin.
+For those who would like to reserve the entire cabin (or change to another class), please contact us directly.
 (Tickets and class depend on availability and are subject to change)

 A guide will be waiting upon arrival in Datong, and transport will be provided to the hotel.
 Despite being known for the deadly coal mines which surround the city, Datong is an important starting point for anyone wishing to visit the incredible Yungang Grottoes.